Raguram-N/AI_Manual_Tester/README.md

 And then again.
 And again.
 And again.

-Every day felt like the same cycle:
+Every day he felt like the same cycle:

 - Repeat identical test steps.
 - Note the same pass/fail outcomes.
 - Generate reports that looked almost copy-pasted.

-I wasn’t solving problems anymore — I was just on Loop.
-The most frustrating part?
-I knew my mind could do more.
-I wanted to **think, analyze, and improve**, but the repetitive grind stole my time.
+He struck on Loop.

-Then, a thought hit me like a spark ⚡:
+**⚡Then, an idea sparked — to build a product:**

-> “What if a tool could act as my copilot?
+> “What if a tool could act as a copilot?
-> One that runs these repetitive test cases for me…
+> One that runs his repetitive test cases
-> so I could focus on the testing that truly requires a human mind?”
+> so he could focus on the testing that truly requires a human mind?”

  - The moment **Just Click** was born.